RpNation/discourse-rpn-bbcode/README.md

 🎉 = Powered by official Discourse Addon.

+☠️ = Do not proceed.
+Markdown-it and/or Discourse do not like this code.
+Use Markdown Equvilient.
+Unable to be rebaked.

 |              Text Formating              | Layout & Design |    Media & Embeds    |      Aesthetics      |
 | :--------------------------------------: | :-------------: | :------------------: | :------------------: |
 |   Headers & Sub-Headers<sup>1</sup> Ⓜ️    |   Dividers ✔️    | Google Docs(PDF) Ⓜ️ 🚧 |       Print ✔️        |